Emerging Languages Overshadowed by Incumbents Java, Python in Coding Interviews

-Tech might move fast, but industries are slower to adopt.
+Tech might move fast, but other industries are slower to adopt.

 Software tools are about as predictable as the rise of Pokemon Go.
-Newcomers—like Swift—have quickly morphed into hockey stick lines in popularity graphs.
+Relative newcomers—like Swift—have quickly morphed into hockey stick lines in popularity graphs.
 And after years of darkness, even the dinosaur Perl got a new life last December that some Perl hackers are still wrapping their heads around.

 It can be easy to be swept up by the hype…especially because it’s fun to move onto the next sexiest tool.
 To help keep a finger on the pulse of programming languages, there are quite a few rankings of language popularity based on a variety of sample sets: